 What size screen should I use?

-Screen size is important when deciding which video solution best suits your event.
+Screen size is important when deciding which video solution best suits your event production.
 Room dimensions, video content, and the furthest viewer are factors to remember which will help optimize your attendees’ experience.
 While there are issues and exceptions that require thinking differently, the screen-size formula helps to solve them in a rational way.

 As you peruse the internet looking for video options for your event, you may get stumped on what size screen is needed for the venue you’re booking.
 What do you really need?
 Most people want a BIG screen.
 Is the largest screen best for your event?
 As it goes with most technology, the answer isn’t always simple.
 All of the content on screen needs to be seen by everyone in the room.
 If the screen is too large, it means someone is viewing only part of the content.
 Appropriate screen size depends on three factors: